-Section 4.
-Effective the start of the first full pay period in January 2020, when an employee works overtime either before or after the employee's full shift, shift differential at the appropriate rate will be paid for all hours worked as defined by Section 3.
+Section 2.
+When an employee works overtime either before or after the employee's full shift, shift differential at the appropriate rate will be paid for all hours worked as defined by Section 1.
 Shift differential will be included in the base rate for the purpose of computing the appropriate overtime premium rate.